Prep Time = Low-Maintenance Landscaping

 Use our mulch calculator.

+- Buy the right tools and equipment.
 Tools make quick work of what would otherwise be time-consuming tasks.
-Do your research and find the right pruning, digging, raking, and other equipment that can help you make a low-maintenance backyard.
+Do your research and find the right pruning, digging, raking, and other equipment that can help you make a low-maintenance landscape.
 Keep your tools sharp and clean to prevent potential spread of disease.

 See our list of must-have garden tools.